lonzodelorana/TheEnemyWithin/Part2/story.md

 LARGE REWARD Bonifaz has gone Missing.
 Please help find my Sickly Great Aunt’s tiny pedigree puppy.
 She doesn’t know he’s missing yet.
 Please Help.
 Information to: Arne Zimmerman c/o The Green Bottle Inn, Hauptstrasse.

-Heading to the green bottle, a huge crowd of ne'erdowells with pupps and dogs are trying to get into a barricaed Green Bottle Inn, the properieter is trying to get rid of them, threatening with a blunderbuss, throwning a chamberpot and eventually getting them to go, he seemed to know nothing of Zimmerman
+Heading to the green bottle, a huge crowd of ne'erdowells with pupps and dogs are trying to get into a barricade Green Bottle Inn, the proprietor is trying to get rid of them, threatening with a blunderbuss, throwing a chamberpot and eventually getting them to go, he seemed to know nothing of Zimmerman

 A seriously grizzled and scarred up jack russell, it has a collar and is named Gobels, property of Christoph Steiner, rat catcher extrodinarre.